On Air Now

 Following her sit-down with Vogue, the publication confirmed that weeks after their chat one Robyn R. Fenty registered a new song called 'Private Loving' to the music-rights organisation BMI.

-It has been revealed now that Rihanna is sitting on two albums of material and has signed a £32 million deal with Live Nation for a 2024/2025 world tour.
+It was then reported that Rihanna was sitting on two albums of material and has signed a £32 million deal with Live Nation for a 2024/2025 world tour – claims quickly quashed by industry insiders.

 Rihanna returned to the stage for the first time in five years to headline the Super Bowl halftime show and absolutely killed it!